 Denton (Denny) Newman Jr.

 I've worked at the Brainerd Dispatch with various duties since Dec.
 7, 1983.
-Starting off as an Ad Designer and currently Director of Audience Development.
-The Dispatch has been an interesting and challenging place to work.
-I'm fortunate to have made many friends, both co-workers and customers.
+Starting off as an Ad Designer and currently Website Admin and Editor.
+The Dispatch has been an interesting and challenging place to work these 30+ years.
+I was here when the website first went live on April 26, 1986.
+I consider myself very fortunate to have seen so many changes and to have made so many friends, both co-workers and customers.

 - Member for

 - 8 years 4 months

 One hundred years ago in 1918-1919 when the global influenza pandemic killed millions worldwide, including thousands of Native Americans, a revolutionary new tradition of healing emerged in Ojibwe communities in North America: the jingle dress dance.
 Oral histories vary on where exactly the jingle dress first appeared, but some origin stories point to the Mille Lacs Ojibwe community.

 Broc Peterson and Maddie Holm were the top male and female lifters in the 29th annual Sertoma Sunrise Warrior Liftathon March 5-6 in the Brainerd High School weight room.
 Peterson, a junior, had the top boys Most-Pounds-Per-Ounce rating at 5.69.
 He edged sophomore Javan Hemsworth, who finished with a rating of 5.67.
 The competition between Peterson and Hemsworth went down to the final lift of the two-day event.